 First read about general requirements at Before You Apply, and then learn about additional requirements.

-You’ll need to provide the following information for your online application:
+You will need to provide the following information for your online application:

 When you complete your application, you should enter your biographical data as it appears on your passport: